dafny-lang/ide-vscode/README.md

 ### Coding Conventions

 We use ESLint with the TypeScript plugin to ensure code consistency across the whole source.
-Install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension in VSCode to have life feedback.
+Install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension in VSCode to have live feedback.
 Alternatively, you can check your code from the command line by running `npm run lint`.